stroncis/numpy-image-shredder/README.md

 ### Actions:
 1.  **Image Download**: The application fetches an image from the provided URL using the `requests` library.
 A `User-Agent` header is used to mimic a browser request.

     Initially application provides hand-picked image drop-down list.
 Images (with appropriate licenses) are fetched from a image stock platform and wikimedia.
 Image stock platform constantly updates hashes in direct image urls so they should be checked and updated on each launch.
 To make it minimal, only `requests` library used with regex selector.
-There are some protections from automated browsing, so added multiple headers and `brotli` library to make it available for `requests`.
+There are some protections from automated browsing, so to simulate a user browser needed to add multiple headers which are sent usually by browsers and to unpack `response.text` added `brotli` library as `requests` does not include it.

 2.  **Image Preparation**:
     *   The downloaded image is converted to a PIL Image object and then to a NumPy array.
     *   The NumPy array is padded using `np.pad` with `mode='edge'` so that its width and height are exact multiples of the user-defined `chunk_width` and `chunk_height`.
+As a cons, it results in _pixel stretching_ artefacts for large chunk sizes.

 3.  **Color Effects Application (`utils.py -> apply_color_effect`)**: If a color effect other than "None" is selected, it's applied to the padded image array using NumPy.
 The image array is first converted to `np.float32` for calculations to prevent data loss or overflow, and then clipped back to the 0-255 range and converted to `np.uint8`.
 Effects descriptions:
     *   **Invert Colors**: `255 - img_array`.
 NumPy performs element-wise subtraction of each pixel value from scalar 255, broadcasting to match `img` array shape.
 Another way is to use `~img` or `numpy.invert(img)` bitwise NOT, which would work on `uint8`, though it is less intuitively readable.
 Applying this to `img_copy` (which is `float32`) would be maybe slightly less performant but still correct, though `numpy.invert(img_copy)` - not.